2020: COLORADO’S MOST DEADLY YEAR FOR MOTORCYCLES

 The Colorado Department of Transportation recently revealed that 2020 was Colorado’s deadliest year for motorcyclists.
 For Motorcycle Awareness Month, the CDOT has launched a new campaign focused on increasing motorcycle safety.
 Although the pandemic saw generally reduced traffic, 137 motorcyclists died on Colorado roadways in 2020.
 This ranks as the worst year on record for deadly crashes.

 The new campaign by the Colorado Department of Transportation emphasizes wearing a helmet for optimal motorcycle safety.
 But helmets are just one example of preventative, protective action.
 Today, we’re taking a look at some of the most dangerous roads in Colorado.
 Extreme altitudes and densely populated peaks make for some unique conditions on Colorado roads.
-If you drive a motorcycle, be mindful of these stretches, or avoid them altogether.
+If you drive a motorcycle, be mindful of these stretches or avoid them altogether.
+In case of any accidents, consider seeking assistance from a motorcycle accident attorney in Colorado.

 Injured in a Crash?
 Call Today